2025 Grêmio FBPA season

-The 2025 season is the Grêmio Foot-Ball Porto Alegrense's 122th season in existence and the club's.
-In addition to the Campeonato Brasileiro Série A, Grêmio participates in this season's editions of the Copa do Brasil, the Campeonato Gaúcho, the Copa CONMEBOL Sudamericana and the Recopa Gaúcha.
+The 2025 season was the Grêmio Foot-Ball Porto Alegrense's 122nd season in existence.
+In addition to the Campeonato Brasileiro Série A, Grêmio participated in this season's editions of the Copa do Brasil, the Campeonato Gaúcho, the Copa CONMEBOL Sudamericana and the Recopa Gaúcha.
 The season is the first since 2014 without Pedro Geromel, who retired after the 2024 season.